txtx/surfpool/README.md

 ## 🌊 Overview

-Surfpool is your drop-in replacement for `solana-test-validator` (local validator), designed for builders who want to work with real mainnet state — without downloading the entire chain.
+Surfpool is your drop-in replacement for `solana-test-validator`, designed for builders who want to work with real mainnet state — without downloading the entire chain.

 But Surfpool goes further: it introduces Infrastructure as Code for Solana, empowering developers to define, deploy, and operate both on-chain and off-chain infrastructure declaratively and reproducibly.